Student Guide For Disputed Final Grade

 - The faculty member will write a one to three page formal word processed statement of response and submit it to the Grade Ombudsman within five days of receiving the student's statement.

-- The grade Ombudsman will supply the student with a copy of the faculty member’s statement and supply the division chair with a copy of both the student’s and instructor’s statement.
+- The grade Ombudsman will supply the student with a copy of the faculty member’s statement and supply the Associate Dean with a copy of both the student’s and instructor’s statement.

 - The Grade Appeal Board will meet within 10 days of receiving the appeal at a time when both parties are available to respond to the Board’s questions.
 Under special circumstances, alternates may be appointed to the Grade Appeal Board by the person originally responsible for the appointment of that position.